RedMadRobot/figma-export/README.md

 `./figma-export icons "ic/24/videoplayer/*"` — Exports all icons which names starts with `ic/24/videoplayer/`

+`./figma-export colors "common/*"` — Exports all the colors which names starts with `common`

-`./figma-export icons` — Exports all the icons.
+`./figma-export colors` — Exports all the colors.

 Argument `-i` or `-input` specifies path to FigmaExport configuration file `figma-export.yaml`.